Education in China: Primary schools

 Within the framework of the Law on Nine-Year Compulsory Education and the general trend toward vocational and technical skills, attempts were made to accommodate and correct the gap between urban and rural education.
 Urban and key schools almost invariably operated on a six-day full-time schedule to prepare students for further education and high-level jobs.
 Rural schools generally operated on a flexible schedule geared to the needs of the agricultural seasons and sought to prepare students for adult life and manual labor in lower-skilled jobs.
 They also offered a more limited curriculum, often only Chinese, mathematics, and morals.
 To promote attendance and allow the class schedule and academic year to be completed, agricultural seasons were taken into account.
 School holidays were moved, school days shortened, and full-time, half-time, and spare-time classes offered in the slack agricultural seasons.
 Sometimes itinerant teachers were hired for mountain villages and served one village in the morning, another village in the afternoon.

-Rural parents were generally well aware that their children had limited opportunities to further their education.
+Rural parents were generally aware that their children had limited opportunities to further their education.
 Some parents saw little use in having their children attend even primary school, especially after the establishment of the agricultural responsibility system.
-Under that system, parents preferred that their children work to increase family income - and withdrew them from school - for both long and short periods of time.
+Under that system, parents preferred that their children work to increase family income – and withdrew them from school – for both long and short periods of time.